 Did you know there were actually two Robert Griffins who played for Baylor at the same time?
-This one stood 6-foot-6, weighed 361 pounds, and blocked for his teammate with the same name.
+This one stood 6-foot-6, weighed 361 pounds and blocked for his Heisman-winning teammate with the same name.

 The 2012 sixth-round pick played for the New York Jets and Colts before making his way to the Champions Indoor Football league, where he still plays.

 Becton turned heads at the 2020 NFL Combine when he ran the 40-yard dash in an unprecedented 5.10 seconds.
-That’s faster than the 5.28 seconds Tom Brady ran it in.
+That's faster than the 5.28 seconds Tampa Bay Buccaneers quarterback Tom Brady ran it in.

 The former Louisville offensive tackle parlayed that incredible performance into the 11th overall pick in the 2020 NFL Draft from the New York Jets.
-The rookie hasn’t played a snap yet, but Becton was too heavy and too fast not to include on this list.
+He played his entire rookie NFL season last year.
+Becton was too heavy and too fast not to include on this list.